 In his guest contribution from last year, Simon touched upon Malcolm Gladwell’s 10,000 hours theory — that you need to spend 10,000 hours at anything in order to be great.
-I noticed a reference to the same theory on johnson banks’ Twitter profile, pointing to Michael Johnson’s post from 2009, 10,000 hours of graphic design?
+There’s a reference to the same idea on johnson banks’ Twitter profile, pointing to Michael Johnson’s post from 2009, 10,000 hours of graphic design?

 “A good 4 or 5 years after graduation is needed for designers to begin to find their feet.”

 Malcolm’s book, Outliers (where he mentions the 10,000 hour theory) is available here:

 In his blog post, Michael also cites a quote from Siobhan Keaney who once told him, “Designers learn in their twenties, make their mark in their thirties, and consolidate in their forties.”